mohdasif2294/TweetsMap/README.md

 This is an App which visualizes all the real time tweets on a SVG Map using Twitter Stream API.
 Server.js serves as the server for the clients.

-To run it:
+<b>To run it:</b>

+Download this project.

-Download this project and install Node.js from https://nodejs.org/ Go to the Project library and type:
+Install Node.js from https://nodejs.org/

+Go to the Project library and type:
 <pre>node install</pre>